top of page

 Uses, Advantages & Benefits

-• Yaw control using a simple rudder
+• Yaw control using a simple integrated mechanism

 • Tail boom is optional